septillion-git/QC2Control/README.md

 **Please note**, delay() here is just used to demonstrate.
 Better not to stop the complete program with delay()'s.

 If you can, place the call to begin() (or setVoltage()) at the end of the setup().
 The handshake needs a fixed time but that already starts when the QC 2.0 source (and thus the Arduino) is turned on.
 So by doing begin() last you can do stuff while waiting.

+### Methods
+#### QC2Control(byte DpPin, byte DmPin)
+Alright, not a method but the constructor.
+This will create a QC2Control-object to control the voltage of the Quick Charge 2.0 source.
+DpPin is the pin number for the Data+ side and DmPin is the pin number for the Data- side.
+See [**How to connect?**](#how-to-connect).

+#### void .begin()
+Just does the handshake with the Quick Charge 2.0 source so it will accept commands for different voltage.
+It's not mandatory to call begin(), if it's not called before setting a voltage the library will call begin() at that moment.

+#### void .setVoltage(byte volt), .set5V(), .set9V() and .set12V()
+Will simply set the voltage.
+Setting a different voltage than 5V, 9V or 12V with setVoltage() will result in a "save" 5V

+#### byte getVoltage()
+Return the last voltage that was set, so it will either 5, 9 or 12.

 ## Full documentation
 Full documentation of all the methods of this library can be found inside the library located in `QC2Control\doc`.
 Just open `QC2Control\doc\index.html` to see all methods of QC2Control.